african-ai/challenge1_HowCrispCanYouClassify/README.md

   - You are free to use all manner of tools
   - Successive interviews for projects MAY be run to satisfy participating african.ai partners

+# SUBMISSION

+Using AML to discover the best ML pipeline for predicting both Iris and digit classes aided discovery of classifiers much quicker

+The AML used here is TPOT

+A link to an end-to-end colab notebook is [here](http://bit.ly/IRIS-TPOT-challenge1_HowCrispCanYouClassify)